Mr. James McCullagh

 David JACKSON (1814-1889) was the four year son (and only son) of John JACKSON(recently deceased) & Elizabeth McCULLAGH.

-Tullyegallahan aka Tullyogallaghan, Parish of Newtownhamilton, Co.
-Armagh.
+Tullyogallaghan, Parish Newtownhamilton, Barony Fews Upper.
 Tullyogallaghan aka Boggy Mountaine Pasture - in 1641 it was held by the church.
 The name means “the hill of stagnant water”.
-In an indenture dated July 9, 1787, David JACKSON leases land in Tullygomore (which is on the eastern border of Tullygollaghan) to John BOHANNON.
-In the 1817 inventory done just after the death of David JACKSON in 1817, he has livestock on this townland as well as at Urker, so he as clearly still actively farming the land.
-I believe that Thomas BALL was the landlord at that time.
-1825, there is no mention of JACKSONs or any other related family names.
-In the 1911 Census the name of the townland is referenced as Dorsey.
-Other times it is referred to as Cullyhanna.
+In an indenture dated July 9, 1787, David JACKSON leased land in Tullygomore (which is on the eastern border of Tullygollaghan) to John BOHANNON.
+In the 1817 inventory done just after the death of his son John JACKSON in 1817, David had livestock on this townland as well as at Urker, so he was clearly still actively farming the land.
+Thomas BALL was the landlord at that time.
+1825, there is no mention of JACKSONs or any other related family names in this townland, but that does not mean that they were not there.
+In the 1911 Census the townland was referenced as Dorsey.
+Other times it was referred to as Cullyhanna.
 In another source, Dorsey, Ummericam and Tullyogallaghan “are all listed as aliases for the one townland” SOURCE: The O'Neills of the Fews Tomás Ó Fiaich, Seanchas Ardmhacha: Journal of the Armagh Diocesan Historical Society, Vol. 7, No. 2 (1974), pp. 263-315 NOTE: In Griffiths, Walter M.G.
 BOND is a landlord.
 Names that may be significant at that time include SMITH, KELLY (also in 1830 Tithe Applotment Books), IRWIN.

 Site Map | Legal Disclaimer | Copyright